All modes lead to downtown.

 During COVID-19: Mask-up and social distance

 To help prevent the spread of COVID-19, all riders are require to have facial coverings.
 Passengers load at the front of the bus and pay fares.
-To provided social distancing, the number of riders is limited to 10 on a 40′ bus, 15 for a 60′ bus.
+To provided social distancing, the number of riders is limited to 20 passengers per 40-foot bus, 30 passengers per 60-foot bus, and 33 passengers per light rail car.
 When capacity is reached the digital display at the front of the bus will read, “Please wait for the next available bus”.
 Learn more about recommendations.

 Metro Transit provides examples of essential travel: